zalando/postgres-operator/kubectl-pg/README.md

 # This will place the kubectl-pg binary in your $GOPATH/bin
 ```

-### Befoore using the kubectl pg plugin make sure to set KUBECONFIG env varibale
+### Before using the kubectl pg plugin make sure to set KUBECONFIG env varibale

 Ideally KUBECONFIG is found in $HOME/.kube/config else specify the KUBECONFIG path here.